Jun 29, 2012

 An afternoon walk at Penang Botanical Gardens

-Back to Penang for business trip for a week.
-Today is the IHEP Batch-5 Korean students Day-6 in Penang.
-After lunch I brought them to Penang botanical gardens for a walk.
+June 2012.
+After sightseeing at Georgetown and Batu Feringghi in the past 2 days, today I bring the to Penang botanical gardens for a walk after lunch.
 Despite the humid weather - well it's 2pm when we arrived, they enjoy the walk with beautiful landscape and fresh air.
 The only complaint probably is they didn't expect they need to hike-up a little when we go round the park. lol.
 From the Main Gate, we first ride on the tram and go round in the Botanical Gardens.
 Tram ticket is RM2 per adult.
 The tram will go round the park via the Lower Circular Route.
 Basically the park is divide into 2 circular routes:

 1. Higher Circular Route :-